 How to get back the 500 yen refundable deposit?

 Bring your card to the ticket counter of the issuing operator in order to get back your 500 yen deposit.
-Unused credit can also be refunded, however, a 210 yen handling fee is subtracted from the remaining balance to be refunded.
+Unused credit can also be refunded; however, most companies will subtract a 220 yen handling fee from the remaining balance.
+Note that IC cards can be returned only to the issuing company, e.g. it is not possible to return a Suica card in Osaka or an Icoca card in Tokyo.

 Is there an expiry date?